-The long-serving, multi-award-winning creative chairman at Colenso BBDO took home the accolade at the Axis Awards at Shed 10.
-Here's what his peers had to say.
+The executive creative director at Colenso BBDO took home the accolade at the event at Shed 10.

 2015 will mark the 35th anniversary of the Axis Awards, and to commemorate this milestone CAANZ will be showcasing some of the work that has been awarded over the course of that period.
 But, as has always been the case, this year’s edition will be about awarding the best work produced over the course of the last year.
 And to do that as effectively as possible, CAANZ has introduced a few changes to the awards categories for this year’s event.